Last Updated February 14, 2023

 Object – you have the right to object to processing, including: (i) for direct marketing (see “Opt-out “below”); (ii) for research or statistical purposes; and/or (iii) where processing is based on legitimate interests.

 Withdrawal of consent– if you previously gave us your consent to process your personal information for a particular purpose, you may withdraw that consent at any time.
 If you do not do so, we may continue to rely upon that previous consent to keep using and processing your personal information in the same way.

-Portability– f you wish to transfer your personal data to another organisation (and certain conditions are satisfied), you may ask us to do so, and we will send it directly if we have the technical means.
+Portability– if you wish to transfer your personal data to another organisation (and certain conditions are satisfied), you may ask us to do so.

 We will protect your personal information.